Nutty Noah

 In 2014, Nutty Noah appeared on BBC children's TV talent show The Slammer where he was covered in sloppy ploppy porridge.
-Also in 2014, Nutty Noah appeared on Britain's Got Talent with the Buzzoffaphone.

 In 2017, Nutty Noah debuted at the Edinburgh Festival Fringe, with a run in the Pleasance Courtyard from 21 to 28 August.

 In February 2018, Nutty Noah won UK Family Entertainer of the Year at the Blackpool Magic Convention, which took place at the Winter Gardens, Blackpool.

 In 2018, Nutty Noah performed a new show called "You Might Die" at Komedia Brighton, as part of the Brighton Fringe, and the Edinburgh Festival Fringe.

 In 2020, Nutty Noah performed on BBC's Crackerjack!
 (TV series) episode 8, broadcast on 6 March.
 Noah also wrote a song about the difficulties of putting up with the COVID-19 pandemic called "Isolation Blues".

 In 2021, Nutty Noah performed again on BBC's Crackerjack!
 (TV series) episode 9, broadcast on 26 February.
 Noah also wrote a Daft Punk inspired song, Feel the Beat, and was interviewed as part of the YouTube series "Your Take".

 In 2022, Nutty Noah doubled for Jimmy Carr in episodes 3-5 of season 22 of 8 Out of 10 Cats Does Countdown playing an instrument made out of pipes and flip flops, wearing a balloon on his head, and playing the hornophone.

 In 2023, Nutty Noah played the genie of the lamp in the Christmas pantomime version of Aladdin at the Grantham Guildhall Arts Centre.

+In 2026, Nutty Noah auditioned for the nineteenth series of Britain's Got Talent with the Hornophone where he played “APT.” by Bruno Mars and Rosé.

 Nutty Noah was interviewed on BBC Radio Bristol in 2015, 2016, 2018, 2019, and three times in 2020.